kolobook146/Civil-Engineer-Classifier-Bot/docs/business/fact_to_schedule_mapping.md

 - A fact must never silently disappear because no match was found.
 - A low-confidence match must become a review case, not a hidden update.
 - The schedule may consume evidence, but the original fact record must remain preserved.
-- The formula-fed quantity bridge may duplicate the same fact sum across multiple schedule rows that share the same coordinate.
+- The formula-fed quantity bridge is allowed only for rows whose project clone matches the template assignment in `fact_collection_map`.
-- The formula-fed quantity bridge is allowed only for open quantity-driven rows in `schedule_current`.
+- The formula-fed quantity bridge still relies only on `Stage + Function + Work Type + Unit`, so it remains weaker than a mature row-identity model.
+- For non-physical rows, the pilot treats bot-written `volume = 1` as a binary completion signal.

 ## Stage 22 Result